Markbnj/venv2docker/README.md

 Docker images that you create are layered on top of an existing, or "base" image that contains the operating system dependencies.
-By default venv2docker will use the debian:jessie base image from the Docker hub.
+By default venv2docker will use the debian:jessie base image from the Docker hub, and will automatically install python into this image at build time if the user hasn't specified it on the command line using `--apt`.
 Use this argument to override the default and use a different base image.

 ----